 - Reimbursement amount, based on $20 for each individual receiving eligible services.

 - The unique testing project ID assigned by the Department of Health Services following the initial application (used to verify completion of testing).

 - Final information on completed testing events, including:

 - Number of people tested per week, patient eligibility type, and setting type.

 - Health care provider that conducted the testing.

 Where do I submit my application?

-Submit your application to the COVID-19 Testing Pilot Program.
+Submit your application to the Community Testing Support Program Manager.

 Is reimbursement available for testing done prior to August 13, 2020?

 No. There are no retroactive payments for testing that occurred prior to August 13, 2020.